acl-org/emnlp-2022/_pages/registration.md

 ## Registration Details

 **Early Registration**  ends Sunday, October 30, 2022 11:59pm ET
-**Late Registration** ends for In-Person: Sunday, November, 27 2022 **Late Registration**  will remain open through the end of the conference for Vitrual Attendees
+**Late Registration** ends for In-Person: Sunday, November, 27 2022
+**Late Registration**  will remain open through the end of the conference for Vitrual Attendees
-**Onsite Registration** will open on November 30, 2022 through December 11, 2022.
+**Onsite Registration** will open on November 30, 2022 through December 11, 2022

 ## Registration Form
 To register, please fill [this form](http://www.yesevents.com/emnlp).

+## Diversity and Inclusion Subsidies
+If you are interested in applying for D&I subsidies, please check [this blog post](https://2022.emnlp.org/blog/Call-for-Diversity-and-Inclusion-Subsidies/) out.
+Applications will close by October 21st.

 ## ACL Membership